Gluapplications/.github/profile/README.md

 ## Key Features

-The GluApp server is built with a focus on performance, reliability, and security.
+The GluApp is built with a focus on performance, reliability, and security.
 Here are some of the core features that make our platform stand out:

 ### 🚀 Blazing-Fast Real-Time Data Sync
 * **WebSocket Integration**: Utilizes a high-performance WebSocket server for instantaneous, bidirectional communication between the app and the server.